Student visa requirements for Canada

 - A letter for the person or institution providing your funding

 - Proof of funding paid from within Canada if you have a scholarship or are enrolled in a Canadian-funded educational program

-You can visit the Government of Canada website for more information about applying for your study permit, including eligibility, fees and processing times.
+You can visit the Government of Canada website for more information regarding Canada student visa requirements, fees and processing times.
 Since you will need to have your documents translated and couriered often, our team can help you through this process and smoothen the paperwork involved.

 If you need guidance on how to go about your study permit for Canada, walk into any of our six offices in Malaysia (Kuala Lumpur, Johor Bahru, Kota Kinabalu, Kuching, Penang, and Subang Jaya) – all counselling sessions are free!